When I was active in my YouTube channel, I was getting an average watch time of over 15 minutes.

 Every optimization that you can make to your channel will go a long way.

-These optimizations don’t take a long time to make, and they will yield great results for your channel.
+These optimizations don’t take a long time to implement, and they will yield great results for your channel.

-Also, remember that it’s not only that you want to reach 4,000 hours of watch time fast, it’s also that the additional watch time will get your videos promoted more frequently by Youtube.
+Also, remember that it’s not only that you want to reach 4,000 hours of watch time fast, it’s also important because increasing your watch time will lead to YouTube promoting your videos more frequently .

 So try to take these optimizations into account every time you publish a new video if you want to grow your channel faster.